“Can I switch government phone companies?” This is a common question and we’re here to help.

 - After you make the switch, it’s okay to change your mind again and request yet another provider.
 However, you can only change one time every 90 days.

 - Call the phone service provider (the one you currently have) and inform it that you want to apply for “transfer of service.”
 The provider will know exactly what you mean.

 - Your current provider will ask you to fill out a form that shows you are eligible for a free phone and free service.
 Along with the application, it will ask you to fill out a short form called a “request for change.”
 This form is the key piece of the puzzle.
 It lets the provider know that you are going to choose a new company to get your phone service from.

 There are still a few more steps, but remember that your old, original phone provider will continue to give you service until the transfer is complete.

 - Next, you’ll need to go online and log into the website of the NLAD, which stands for the National Lifeline Accountability Database.
 When you get to the website, click on the box labeled, “Transfer NLAD Benefit.”
-You’ll be asked to enter standard information about yourself for the purpose of identification.
+You’ll be asked to enter basic information about yourself for the purpose of identification.
 Then, you’ll need to click “transfer benefit.”

 - You’ll be asked to confirm that you really do want to change phone providers.
 Answer, “yes.”

 Contact the new phone service provider you want to switch to.
 The new provider will need several important pieces of data from you to verify identity and to smoothly process your new service application.
-At the very least, you will need to give your full legal name, physical address, date of birth, current telephone number, either written or verbal consent to change phone providers, the last four digits of your Social Security number, and a statement saying that only one person in your household has a Lifeline phone and phone plan.
+At the very least, you will need to give your full legal name, physical address, date of birth, current phone number, either written or verbal consent to change phone providers, the last four digits of your Social Security number, and a statement saying that only one person in your household has a Lifeline phone and phone plan.

 You can search the Lifeline website to find information about all the providers that have been approved to take part in the program.
 Once you have decided on the new provider you want, contact that provider directly and be ready to give it all the information it will need.